staticfloat/PartialP.jl/docs/src/profiling.md

 Reverse-mode AD typically uses memory proportional to the number of operations in the program, so long-running programs can also suffer memory usage issues.
-Zygote includes a space profiler to help debug these issues.
+PartialP includes a space profiler to help debug these issues.
 Like the time profiler, it shows a canopy chart, but this time hovering over it displays the number of bytes stored by each line of the program.